mrnishad11/git-demo/README.md

 3. Quantifying the benefits of portfolio diversification in terms of excess growth rate
 4. Analyzing how market concentration affects portfolio performance

-This library implements the core mathematical concepts from Fernholz's work, making them accessible for practical portfolio management and academic research.
+This library implements the core mathematical concepts from Fernholz's work, making them accessible for practical portfolio management and academic research. -->

+> ⚠️ **WARNING: This project is a work in progress!** We have just started development and many features may be incomplete or unstable.
+If you'd like to contribute to this early-stage project, please feel free to create a pull request.

 ## Key Features